GiganticNodes/ZamaLink/README.md

 # ZamaLink - Private Donation Platform

 ZamaLink is a private donation platform powered by Zama FHEVM.
-Every donation is converted into encrypted tokens (ZLETH) and transferred confidentially, ensuring full end-to-end privacy of donor identity and donation amount.
+Every ETH donation is converted into encrypted tokens (ZLETH) and transferred confidentially, ensuring full end-to-end privacy of donor identity and donation amount.

 ## Smart Contracts (Sepolia Testnet)